robpomeroy/BrightOS/README.md

 Why this playbook?
 Why this approach?

 1. **Longevity.** Many great, education-focused Linux distributions have started well but fizzled out.
-A low-maintenance approach is key to survival of a project of this nature.
+A low-maintenance strategy is key to survival of a project of this nature.
 An orchestration approach reduces much of the work normally associated to maintaining a single-purpose operating system, hence Ansible.
 2. **Safety.** When preparing a computer environment for vulnerable people, their safety is of paramount importance.
 3. **Accessible fun.** This project should enhance the lives of people who may otherwise struggle to use a computer.